BinaryMuse/node-cmark-gfm/README.md

 Converts a Markdown string to HTML asynchronously.
 If you do not provide a `callback`, `renderHtml` will return a `Promise` that will resolve to the resulting HTML.
 If `options` is omitted, default options will be used.

-  * `markdown` - a string containing Markdown to convert to HTML
+  * `markdown` - a string of Markdown to convert to HTML
   * `options` - a hash of options (see *Options*, below)
   * `callback` - a Node.js-style callback to call with the resulting HTML once the Markdown has been rendered
     * `error` - any error that occurred